jesse-wei/jesse-wei.github.io/_posts/2022-08-10-guide-to-act.md

 Read [PrepScholar - ACT Format: Expert Guide](https://blog.prepscholar.com/act-format-expert-guide) for a quick breakdown.

-Since the ACT<sup>®</sup> has such strict time constraints, it's important to know the number of questions per section, time per section, and time per question.
+Since the ACT has such strict time constraints, it's important to know the number of questions per section, time per section, and time per question.

 | Section | # Questions | Time |
 | :-----: | :---------: | :--: |